-Nebula Genomics offers a 30x Whole Genome Sequencing service that sequences 100% of your DNA for $299.
+Nebula Genomics offers the most affordable 30x Whole Genome Sequencing service that sequences 100% of your DNA.
 In contrast, Everlywell analyzes biomarkers, not DNA.
 Biomarker tests and DNA tests should be seen as complementary to each other rather than alternatives.

 Similar to Everlywell, the Nebula Genomics test does not provide diagnostic tests.
 However, our 30x Whole Genome Sequencing data is produced in CLIA/CAP-accredited laboratories.
 Thus, physicians and genetic counselors can use our data to provide medical advice.
 Individuals who believe they are at risk for a genetic disorder consult a healthcare provider before taking DNA sequencing tests.

 |Testing method||Biomarkers||DNA; Whole Genome Sequencing (all 20,000 genes and regulatory regions)|

 |Data access||No data that can be accessed||Yes (FASTQ, BAM, and VCF files)|

 |Aid for making medical decisions||No, but CLIA-certified lab data can be used in consultation with physicians.||No, but CLIA-certified lab data can be used in consultation with genetic counselors and physicians.|